-Students seeking academic adjustments or accommodations must self-identify with the Coordinator of Disability Services Michelle Patrick at the School of Education, Rm.
-145 (740-351-3106) or email mpatrick@shawnee.edu.
+Students seeking academic adjustments or accommodations must self-identify with the Coordinator of Accessibility Services (740-351-3163) or email SSUaccessibility@shawnee.edu

 After meeting with the Coordinator, students are encouraged to meet with their instructors to discuss their needs, and if applicable, any classroom or lab safety concerns related to their disabilities.

-If a student chooses to make a timely request for disability accommodations and/or fails to meet with the Coordinator of Disability Services and the professor, no disability accommodation(s) will be provided.
+If a student chooses to make a timely request for disability accommodations and/or fails to meet with the Coordinator of Accessibility Services and the professor, no disability accommodation(s) will be provided.

-The following essential eligibility requirements for participation in the Department of Nursing (Standards/Factors and examples of necessary activities (NOT all inclusive) should be used to assist each student in determining whether accommodations or modifications are necessary.
+The following essential eligibility requirements for participation in the School of Nursing (Standards/Factors and examples of necessary activities (NOT all inclusive) should be used to assist each student in determining whether accommodations or modifications are necessary.